delip/sgemr/README.md

 sgemr
 =====

 A map-reduce imitation using the Sun Grid Engine.
 This is really esoteric software that I used a lot in grad school but putting it out there for anyone to use.
+You really should be using a real map-reduce but if you are constrained to the Sun Grid Engine this is a way to distribute jobs without worrying about sharding, etc.

 Installation
 ------------

 1. Clone this repo to a directory, say `mrinstall`.
-2. Set `MRHOME` appropriately
+2. Set MRHOME appropriately

-`export MRHOME=/home/delip/mrinstall/bin`
+	export MRHOME=/home/delip/mrinstall/bin

-`setenv MRHOME /home/delip/mrinstall/bin`
+	setenv MRHOME /home/delip/mrinstall/bin

 Tutorial
 --------
+A detailed tutorial with examples is available here:

 http://docs.google.com/Presentation?id=dhdwqnx7_67gn2ss8f7

 dist options